 - Data concerning human and animal subjects will be in accordance with the regulatory framework;

-- Researcher shall respect the personal information and privacy in his or her collection and use of data;
+- The researcher shall respect the personal information and privacy in his or her collection and use of data;

-- Researchers must adhere to the applicable rules and regulation of the appropriate funding and permitting agencies;
+- Researchers must adhere to the applicable rules and regulations of the appropriate funding and permitting agencies;

 (ii) Collaborative research